Red Peppers Capsicum annuum

 -

-Capsicum annuum is a pepper that can be easily grown either in an outdoor pot or in the garden.
-Edible varieties are used as a spice in food while ornamental varieties can add eye-popping color to your garden.
-Capsicum annuum requires full sun but is a great heat and drought-tolerant annual.
-For best results, start from seed indoors 6-8 weeks before last frost date and set seedlings or purchased plants out in the garden after any possibility of frost.
+The peppers require full sun but is heat and drought-tolerant.
+For best results, start from seed indoors 6-8 weeks before the last frost date and set seedlings or purchased plants out in the garden after any possibility of frost.
 It can be temperamental if its roots are disturbed and it prefers full sun and moist, well-drained, rich soil.
 It is best to keep this plant's soil consistently and evenly moist.
 To promote a bushy appearance, you can pinch young plants.
-Flowers give way to edible peppers, ranging from extremely hot chili peppers to sweet bell peppers.

 Insects Diseases, and Other Plant Problems: This plant has a few potential pests.
 It is important to look out for aphids, whiteflies, cutworms, pepper maggots, and Colorado potato beetles.
 This plant is also sensitive to Verticillium wilt (a fungal pathogen) and mosaic virus (which should show a uniform yellow-green mosaic across the leaves followed by wilt).